 - 1993-P penny with no mint mark

-These pennies are valuable because they are rare or have errors.
+These pennies are valuable since they come with errors or are rare.

 What are the 25 most valuable pennies?